Supplement: ODE Plugin Explanation¶

 Vector3 p = T_.translation()-link->c();

-// Since the link origin is the center of gravity in ODE, we compensate for that.
+// In ODE, link origin is center of mass, so correct for that.

 dMatrix3 R = { T_(0,0), T_(0,1), T_(0,2), 0.0,